 Welcome to Deputy!
 In this article, we’ll show you a general overview of Deputy, going through each of the features that you will encounter while using Deputy.
 This will serve as a general guide, and each heading will come with a link that you can follow for a more detailed explanation for each feature.

-To begin, click the ‘Try Deputy for Free’ button on the Deputy.com homepage, as seen above.
+To begin, enter your details in the provided boxes, then click the ‘Try Deputy for Free’ button on the Deputy.com homepage, as seen above.
 Enter your name and email address in the boxes as shown to begin the free trial.

 You will receive the following email.
 This welcome email contains a temporary password and a Deputy Kiosk PIN, both of which can be changed later on.

 Now that we’ve logged in, the onboarding wizard will pop up